Skip to main content

 For more information, see the section on Courtesy Notices on the Traffic Citations and Violations page at this website.

-If after eight weeks you are still not able to find the information you need from the Traffic Case Info website , on your copy of your citation there should be a telephone number listed.
+If after eight weeks you are still not able to find the information you need from the Traffic Case Info website, on your copy of your citation there should be a telephone number listed.
 You can call during normal business hours to obtain more information about your citation.

-If you try to pay for your ticket on the Court's e-payment website (https://traffic.scscourt.org/traffic ), you may see the following message: "This citation is not payable through this system or could not be found."
+If you try to pay for your ticket on the Court's e-payment website (https://portal.scscourt.org/traffic), you may see the following message: "This citation is not payable through this system or could not be found."
 There are a number of possible reasons why you cannot use the e-payment system for your ticket at this time.

 One common reason is that it is too soon, and your citation is not yet in the Court's system.